Chunpai/chunpai.github.io/_posts/2019-04-12-Q-Learning.md

 - SARSA is an on-policy method, and Q-Learning is a off-policy method.
 - Q-Learning chooses action at state $s$ following the behavior policy, whereas it updates the Q function assuming we are taking action that maximize $Q(s',a)$.
-- Another way of understanding Q-Learning is by reference to the Bellman optimality equation.
-The learned state-action value function, $Q$, directly approximates the optimal state-action value function $Q_*$, independent of the policy being followed.
+- Another way of understanding Q-Learning is by reference to the *Bellman optimality equation*.
+The learned action-value function, $Q$, directly approximates the optimal action-value function $Q_*​$, independent of the policy being followed.
 - Q-Learning learns the optimal policy (by greedy policy) even when actions are selected according to a more exploratory or even random policy.
-- If we change the update rule in Q-Learning to following:
+- If we change the update rule in Q-Learning to following, we get method call expected-SARSA.

 $$
 Q(s,a) = Q(s,a) + \alpha[r + \gamma \sum_{a'} \pi(a'|s') Q(s', a') - Q(s,a)]
 $$

-which is called expected-SARSA.
-Q-Learning can be viewed as Max-SARSA.
+- Q-Learning can be viewed as Max-SARSA.